dfinity/motoko-base/README.md

 `moc` via the wrapper in `./bin/moc`.
 You can add that wrapper to your PATH, if you want.

-Running the tests requires `wasmtime` to be installed.
+Running the tests also requires `wasmtime` and `vessel` to be installed.

 If you installed `moc` some other way, you can instruct the `Makefile` to use that compiler:

     make MOC=moc

-Similarly, you can run `make` in `examples/`.

 Documentation
 -------------